|Nancy Stout (#47697610)|

-I have been interested in genealogy for 30 years and have written over a dozen family history books, the first one being in 1979.
+I have been interested in genealogy for 30 years and have written over a dozen family history books, the first one in 1979.
 The majority of our family vacations in the 1980s & 1990s revolved around cemeteries and visiting relatives.
 (Our kids ask why there are so many photos of them posing on headstones!)

-When I started on FindAGrave, I kept busy adding our own family members.
+When I joined FindAGrave, I kept busy adding our own family members.
 I knew where most were buried but some had to be searched for.
 In 2013, my husband and I took a trip through Montana, North Dakota and Minnesota and, in the process, found lots of folks to whom we were not related.
 I've created memorials for them adding as much additional information as I could find.
 We were able to fill dozens of photo requests; it felt good being able to pay forward all of the requests that volunteers have filled for us.

 FindAGrave has added so much to my life.
 I love being a part of it!

 |Messages left for Nancy Stout (370)||[Leave Message]|

 |zoomurray||thank you for Mayflower edits|